miguelmx/geoDataRest/README.md

 Global.asax was modified to add SQL Server support to Geography data types

-And nugets for cors, EntityFramework, WebApi and Microsoft.SqlServer.Types were added to
+And nugets for cors, EntityFramework, WebApi and Microsoft.SqlServer.Types were added too

+Thanks for watching!